 With slow-release benzodiazepines such as Serax, it is possible to build a tolerance to the drug.
 Generally, tolerance is built after long-term use of a drug, six months or longer.
 However, with Serax and other extended-release or slow-release drugs, tolerance can be built over a shorter amount of time.
 Since Serax is intended to be taken on a regular basis and not on an as-needed basis, this tolerance will present itself as a typical dose having less of an effect on your body.

 Unfortunately, it is not uncommon for doctors to prescribe a higher dose or switch to another benzodiazepine when tolerance to Serax begins to build in your system.
 While upping the dose or adding another type of benzodiazepine to your regimen may provide an immediate solution when tolerance is present, it is a temporary solution as you will likely build a tolerance to a new or higher dose prescription.
-This is an unfortunate cycle that is commonly seen in individuals who suffer from benzodiazepine dependence and abuse.
+This is an unfortunate cycle that is commonly seen in individuals who suffer from benzodiazepine dependence and use.

 How Do Benzodiazepines Work?

 Benzodiazepines account for the most frequently prescribed depressants in the United States.
 Most commonly, benzodiazepines are intended to treat anxiety, panic attacks, sedation prior to surgery, insomnia, restless leg syndrome, seizures, and even alcohol withdrawal.
-Although benzodiazepines do not offer the same type of high that opioids provide, such as codeine, their highly sedative properties make them an easy target for abuse.
+Although benzodiazepines do not offer the same type of high that opioids provide, such as codeine, their highly sedative properties make them an easy target for use.
 Commonly prescribed benzodiazepines include:

 - Xanax (Alprazolam)